Hamilton leads Verstappen in 2nd practice at Portuguese GP - WHIZ News

 PORTIMAO, Portugal (AP) — Lewis Hamilton posted the fastest time in the second practice for the Portuguese Grand Prix, giving Mercedes a 1-2 after his teammate Valtteri Bottas topped the first session on Friday.

-The seven-time F1 champion was .143 seconds ahead of Red Bull’s Max Verstappen, and .344 clear of Bottas in warm but slightly cloudy conditions in Portugal’s Algarve region.
+The seven-time F1 champion was .143 seconds ahead of Red Bull’s Max Verstappen, and .344 clear of Bottas in warm but slightly cloudy and windy conditions in Portugal’s Algarve region.

-Earlier, Bottas was .025 seconds quicker than Verstappen, and .198 seconds ahead of Verstappen’s Red Bull teammate, Sergio Perez.
+Hamilton, who is aiming for his 100th pole and 97th win, said the conditions made it difficult to get proper grip on the track.

+“Everybody was struggling with balance and sliding around,” he said.
+“This afternoon it got warmer and windier so it seemed to make it harder for people to find time and work on their balance.
+I think it’ll be a close one this weekend.”

 Charles Leclerc was fourth fastest for Ferrari, followed by Hamilton.